Leagify/auction-drafter-schools/README.md

 + Users can log in as one of several roles.
 A user can have multiple roles.
 Here are the roles that exist, and a general description:
   - Auction master.
 They can create an auction for a league.
   - Team manager.
 They can bid for a school for their team
   - Auction viewer.
-They can view the auction
+They can view the auction.

 + Items up for auction will have two properties (similar to Player and Position)
 + Each bidder will be trying to fill a "roster" of "positions"